intlify/bundle-tools/packages/unplugin-vue-i18n/README.md

 - **Type:** `string`
 - **Default:** `undefined`

+> [!WARNING]
+  'vueVersion' option is deprecated, sinece Vue 2 was EOL on 2023. that option will be removed in 4.0.`

   The version of Vue that will be used by Vue I18n.
 This option is enabled when the `legacy` option is `true`.